 by Dorothy Clark

 I recently returned from a trip to Costa Rica — and along the way, discovered that almost everyone I know has either traveled there recently or has it at the top of their list.
-How did this tiny Central American country of four million people become such a tourist juggernaut, drawing close to two million annual visitors?
+For me, the highlight of the entire trip was when my friends and I chartered a fishing company who took us to aboard their boat to the middle of the sea, where I used my best bass rods for fishing.
+Apart from the fishing, beautiful coral reef and clean beaches I wonder how did this tiny Central American country of four million people become such a tourist juggernaut, drawing close to two million annual visitors?
 The secret lies in Costa Rica’s use of four branding principles.

 1. Your Brand = Your Unique Strengths.